aKha1ifa/Assignment-exception/README.md

 This assignment requires you to write a program that can read and reorder containers in an ARXML file.
 ARXML stands for Autosar XML, which is a format used by AUTOSAR (AUTomotive Open System ARchitecture), a standardization initiative for the automotive industry.

-## Task Description
+## Task

-Your program should perform the following steps:

-- Read an ARXML file that contains a list of containers, each with a unique ID and a name sub-container “SHORT-NAME”.

-- Reorder the containers alphabetically by their name sub-container “SHORT-NAME”.
+Your program should Reorder the containers alphabetically by their name sub-container “SHORT-NAME”.

-- Write the reordered containers to a new ARXML file with the same name as the input file, but with “_mod.arxml” appended to it.
-For example, if the input file is “Rte_Ecuc.arxml”, the output file should be “Rte_Ecuc_mod.arxml”.

 ## Requirements: